biinghub/OverWatch/ow-core/validator/README.md

     #Provided your configuration files are correct
     assert v.validate() == (True, "All Rule Files Valid")
 ```

+## Arguments

+`--directory`

+Path to OverWatch Core Application.
+Default is "." or current directory

+`--autofind`

+Enables autofinding of <rules_folder_path> directory within project.
+If the autofind flag is set, then provide the directory name of the rules folder.

+`rules_folder_path`

+Path to rules folder.
+By default the deployer will look for a 'rules' directory in the project.

 ## FAQ
 #### Can the validator be used on its own?